andi242/kirbycms-newsletter-addon/README.md

 - grabs latest 'newsletter' category entry and loops through all email recipents and to send a mail via PHPMailer
 - customizable html email content

+### send.php
+used to trigger the shell_exec for sending the php process to the operating system logged in user is required

 ## requirements